capshaw/capshaw.me/_posts/2021-01-05-automating-inequality.md

 > I will remember that the technologies I design are not aimed at data points, probabilities, or patterns, but at human beings.

-I think this book -- or one like it -- should be mandatory reading for every person who builds systems that effect real human lives.
+I think this book, or one like it, should be mandatory reading for every person who builds systems that affect real human lives.